 None of us can do it alone.
 (Choosing a few paid staff shifts work that should be done by thousands, onto the shoulders of a few very stressed out people.)

 Protecting one's position is only natural.
-(When people are paid, it's only natural that they will want to continue to get paid.)
+(When people are paid, they're going to want to continue to get paid, and they're generally going to do whatever they can to make sure that happens.)

 Payment source = the source of power.
 (Those who are paid, answer to whoever pays them, consciously or not, officially or not.)